Fortress profit rises, beats Wall Street forecast

 Home Depot Inc reported higher-than-expected quarterly profit and sales, boosted by a strong housing market in the United States, and set a $15 billion share repurchase program.

-Fortress Investment Group's quarterly profit rose roughly 49 percent, beating Wall Street expectations, helped by strong performances in its hedge, credit and private equity funds.
+Hedge fund firm Fortress Investment Group's (FIG.N) quarterly profit rose roughly 49 percent in the third quarter, helped by strong performances in its hedge, credit and private equity funds, and beating Wall Street expectations.

-New York-based Fortress, one of a handful of publicly traded alternative asset managers, reported pretax distributable earnings on Friday of $64 million, or 12 cents a dividend-paying share, for the third quarter.
-That was up from $43 million, or 8 cents a share, a year earlier.
+New York-based Fortress, one of a handful of publicly traded alternative asset managers, on Friday reported pretax distributable earnings of $64 million, or 12 cents per dividend-paying share, up from $43 million, or 8 cents per share, a year earlier.

-Analysts, on average, had expected distributable earnings of 11 cents a dividend-paying share, according to Thomson Reuters I/B/E/S.
+On that basis, analysts on average were expecting distributable earnings of 11 cents per dividend-paying share, according to Thomson Reuters I/B/E/S.

 The company announced a third-quarter dividend of 5 cents per share.